 Jenny Sanders is a Senior Lecturer in Social Sciences (Student Academic Experience).
 This role involves leading on School level activities such as induction, engagement and CERT Mentors.
 She also leads the module Health, Social Care and Crime on BA Health and Social Care Induction, as well as supervisor Dissertations.

-Jenny is the Department Lead for Academic Irregularities, providing staff and students with information and support around understanding Turnitin, using Dropbox and good academic practice.
+Jenny is the Lead for Academic Irregularities in the Department of Social Work, Care and Community, providing staff and students with information and support around understanding Turnitin, using Dropbox and good academic practice.

 Upon completion of her MSc Forensic Psychology, Jenny progressed from Bank Support Worker to Temporary Manager of a residential care home for adults with learning disability and Autism spectrum conditions.
 During this time she completed her Leadership Diploma gaining Registered Manager’s Status.

 Jenny entered academia in 2013, working for a charity delivering Health and Social Care qualifications.
 She then joined Staffordshire University where she was Programme Advisor and developed the BSc Health and Social Care course.
 Moving to De Montfort University in 2015, Jenny became Deputy Programme Lead and co-lead for the revalidation of BSc Health and Wellbeing in Society course.
 She has Senior Fellow of the Higher Education Academy status.

 Since entering academia, Jenny has held several external examiner roles for Public Health/Health and Social Care courses, as well as being an external advisor for several programme validation events.

 Starting her PhD in Psychology January 2020 - Exploring why Autistic individuals engage with inappropriate sexual behaviour